mustafakaswani10/telecom-churn-prediction/README.md

 ### Recommendations

-- **Improve Customer Service**: Enhance the quality and responsiveness of customer support to address issues proactively.
-- **Optimize Pricing**: Review and adjust the pricing plans to ensure competitiveness and fairness.
+- **Optimize Pricing**: Review and adjust the pricing plans to ensure competitiveness.
 - **Promote Data Plans**: Introduce attractive data plans for high data users and promote them actively to the relevant customer segments.
 - **Engage Customers**: Increase customer engagement through regular communication and personalized offers based on the customer's usage patterns.